Nevertheless, HELL managed to improve several aspects of the Hagelin design,

 a selection of spare parts.

 The machine is housed in a aluminum case with a metal dust cover.
 All metal

-parts are painted in the typical Bundeswehr green colour.
+parts are painted in the Bundeswehr olive-green colour.

 The image on the right shows a typical H-54 with its dust cover open

 and the transport handle folded out.

 The machine was exclusively made for the German market.
 The various notes

 and checklists are in the German language and so are the settings for